mdaamir6870/CIA_JAVA_MINI_PROJECT/README.md

 ##PROJECT OUTLINE

-a library management system created utilising Object-Oriented Analysis and Design principles.
+A library management system created utilising Object-Oriented Analysis and Design principles.
 The GUI contains very little code, and the entities are also separated.
 It has a console-based user interface.
 The "Object Oriented Analysis and Design CS309" course is where this project was developed.